-If you are growing your Afghan Skunk plant indoors, you are looking at a return of between 400-500g per meter squared.
+If growing Afghan Skunk indoors, you are looking at a return of between 400-500g per meter squared.
 Outdoor growers can expect an average yield of approximately 600g per plant.

 THC Content – Highest Test

-The highest known THC level recorded in an Afghan Skunk strain sample is believed to have been 19%.
+As mentioned, the highest known THC level recorded in an Afghan Skunk strain sample is believed to have been 18%.